Finding the Mean of a Frequency Distribution In Exercises 49–52, ... | Channels for Pearson+

 Mean of a Frequency Distribution

-The mean of a frequency distribution is calculated by multiplying each class midpoint by its corresponding frequency, summing these products, and then dividing by the total number of observations.
-This provides a weighted average that reflects the distribution of data across different intervals.
+The mean of a frequency distribution is calculated by multiplying each population midpoint by its corresponding frequency, summing these products, and then dividing by the total number of observations.
+This provides a weighted average that reflects the distribution of data across different population ranges.

 Recommended video: